 What is your role at Integrated Care Clinic?

-Hi I’m Dr. Crecraft, a postdoctoral fellow.
+Hi I’m Dr. Crecraft, a Licensed Psychologist.
 My passion for working with clients who have experienced trauma, re-develop a sense of safety and regain control of their lives.
 I help clients replace negative life patterns that are keeping them from moving forward and create healthy boundaries and coping skills that will lead to healthier and more fulfilling lives.
 I also see depressed or anxious teens or adults, young adults transitioning into college, and couples having a hard time communicating, parenting, or just getting along.

 Let’s break the ice: if you had to eat one food for the rest of your life, what would it be?

 Wow, I don’t know if I can break it down to just one!
 I would have to say sushi, and cheese.
 I could eat these two foods forever and be completely content.
 My friends joke about my love for tuna sushi, and it is not unheard of for me to eat sushi for both lunch and dinner.
 I can’t wait to travel to Japan one day so that it can be socially acceptable to eat sushi for all three meals.
 That being said my love of cheese is just as great!
 I love getting to try out different cheeses along my travels and really appreciate the cultural differences.
 One of my highlights of my France trip was getting to order cheese at every meal.
 Seeing a pattern here? 🙂